 Progressive Spiritualist Church provides an open, welcoming environment for seekers to explore and experience their connection to the Divine through worship, education, healing and spirit communication.

 Rev. Susan was ordained as a Spiritualist minister in October, 2000.
 She holds a BA in Liberal Studies from the University of Indianapolis.
 She is a medium, a Tarot card reader, and a spirit artist.
 She teaches mediumship development classes at church, as well as workshops on a variety of subjects, including Ascended Masters and Qaballah.
 She is especially interested in the role of women throughout the history of Spiritualism and firmly believes in finding the fun in everything - including church.
 She is a mixed media artist, an award-winning knitter and beadworker and a hoarder of books.
-She is the boastfully proud grandmother of Bridget and Graham.
-She has been the pastor of Progressive Spiritualist Church since 2001.
+She is also a boastfully proud grandmother.
+Reverend Susan has been the pastor of Progressive Spiritualist Church since 2001.

 Progressive Spiritualist Church of Indianapolis received its charter (No. 29) in 1913 from the Indiana State Association of Spiritualists.
 Services were held for many years in the church building located at Park Avenue and St. Clair Streets, (the site of the Phoenix Theatre) during which time the organization became incorporated under the laws of the State of Indiana.